sergeballif/sergeballif.github.io/_posts/2016-05-29-a-desmos-activity-based-course.md

   - Teaching
 tags: teaching math desmos
 ---
-I have created a course based off of Desmos activities.
+I recently created a course based off of Desmos activities.
 The course provides supplementary once-a-week content to the Introduction to College Math course at Nevada State College.
 The outline of the course is below.

 ## Course Outline
 Students should bring laptops or tablets to every class.
 They can work in pairs, but they will need a computer.